Magomogo/Barberry/README.md

 This application can host a binary/text data (**Documents**) of a particular content type and convert it in requested way.

-It intended to be deployed at separate hostname as bin._project-hostname_
+It intended to be deployed at separate hostname as bin._project-hostname_.
+Also it is recommended to use cookieless domain for read-only serving of public content.

+# Installation

+    ./scripts/install/check_dependencies.php
+    ./scripts/install/plugin.php _plugin_names_to_install_
+    cd test/
+    phpunit .

 # Usage